SOFTS-Arabica coffee soars to 16-month high on Brazil crop worry, charts

 Macquarie analysts said in a report that Brazil's cane crush

-will fall 2 percent to 585 million tonnes and forecast a "tiny"
+will fall 2 percent to 585 million tonnes and sees a "tiny"

 Cocoa held near 2-1/2-year highs as dealers monitored the